 - ArcGIS Data Interoperability—Enables ArcGIS to read and process over 115 GIS and CAD formats supported by Safe Software's FME.

 - ArcGIS Data Reviewer—Provides tools to manage quality control and makes data quality a component of your overall data management strategy.

-- ArcObjects SDK for Java—Documentation, tools, and sample code for Java platform developers customizing and extending ArcGIS Engine, ArcGIS Desktop, and ArcGIS Server.
+- ArcObjects SDK for Java—Documentation, tools, and sample code are provided for Java Platform developers to customize and extend ArcGIS Server.

 The following ArcGIS components have localized setups.
 Language packs are not available separately.